 Note: Database norms were mean centered.

 Figure 6.
 Simple slopes graph displaying the slope of FSG when predicting participant judgments at low, average, and high LSA split by low, average, and high COS.
-All variables were mean centered
+All variables were mean centered.

 The lme4 package was then used to create a multilevel logistic regression (Pinheiro et al., 2017), which tested whether the interaction found between the database norms when predicting recall would replicate with the new stimuli set.
 Participants were used as a random intercept factor, and judgment scores and type of judgment being made were controlled for.
 Overall, a signiﬁcant three-way interaction was detected between FSG, COS, and LSA (b = -22.572, p < 0.001), replicating the findings from Experiment One.
-Table 10 reports main eﬀects, two-way, and three-way interaction values.
-As done in the previous Experiment, simple slopes were then calculated for low, average, and high
+Table 10 reports main eects, two-way, and three-way interaction values.
+As with the previous Experiment, simple slopes were then calculated for low, average, and high

-levels of LSA at the low and high levels of COS, so as to assess how FSG eﬀects recall at varying levels of both COS and LSA.
+levels of LSA at the low and high levels of COS, so as to assess how FSG affected recall at varying levels of both COS and LSA.
 In line with findings from the previous experiment,

 Table 10.
 MLM Statistics for Recall Replication